elementary-221b/baker-street/_posts/2024-09-23-linux-projects.markdown

 ---

 ## 4. Phoneinfoga: The Informant
+**The Deduction:** An advanced OSINT tool for phone numbers.
+Use it to scan a number's reputation, find its carrier, and hunt for its presence across the public web—useful for vetting a mysterious lead.

 OSINT is the backbone of any investigation.
 Phoneinfoga scans phone numbers to find leaks and social media presence—useful when a mysterious number calls your flat at midnight.

 ### Quick Start (Go-based)